 A common response was, ‘we don’t want to frighten new mums’.
-I understood that, but it was my contention that if women were more prepared for the possibility that the first weeks of motherhood may not be as joyous as they’d been led to expect, they might actually feel less frightened by what was happening to them.
-I believed – still believe now – that the enormity of childbirth and new motherhood is frequently underestimated.
+I understood that, but it was my contention that if women were more prepared for the possibility that the first weeks of motherhood may not be as joyous as they’d been led to expect, they might actually feel less frightened by and ashamed of what was happening to them.
+I believed – still believe now – that the enormity of childbirth and the impact of new motherhood is massively underestimated.
 Not only does your body go through a major trauma, often resulting in minor or even serious injury, but there is also a major emotional upheaval and a dramatic change in lifestyle.

 How different are things today?

-What if, behind those Facebook posts, some of those mums are crying and desperate but think they’re the only ones?
+What if, behind those Facebook posts, some of those mums are really crying and desperate but afraid to say so because they think they’re the only ones?

 Spread the word!

 I truly think we can go some way towards improving the situation for new parents by talking more about the possibility that things won’t be as wonderful as they may have hoped, at least, not for the first few weeks.
 Both parents may struggle to cope with sleep deprivation and the change in lifestyle.
-New mothers may even develop a postnatal mental illness which may be mild, or could be severe.
+New mothers may even develop a postnatal mental illness which could be mild, moderate, or even severe.

-I don’t understand why it’s such a taboo, because talking about it doesn’t make it happen.
+Why is it such a taboo?
+It’s not as if talking about it will make it happen!
 It’s so important to recognise the possibility, and if you spot the symptoms, to get help, whether it’s for yourself, or for someone else.

 I hope you’ve found these posts interesting and even helpful.
 I also hope you’ll read my latest novel, The Flight of Cornelia Blackwood which, while inspired and informed by my own experience, is a fictional story about people who never existed.
 Maybe stories are one more way we can make it easier to talk about these issues.